InonBr/full_stack_assignment_sightbit/README.md

 ## Front End Setup

-1. Enter the directory "sightbit_front_end" in the terminal and run yarn install.
+1. Enter the directory "sightbit_front_end" in the terminal and run `yarn install`.
 2. Next, we need to you to get a seacret key from Goole, so you can register using it:
    1. Go to: http://console.developers.google.com/
    2. On the left bar, go click on "OAuth consent screen"